 And the same goes for the loudness of the sound.
 The decibel (dB) scale used by sound engineers, and conceptually represented by the numbers one to ten on a traditional amplifier volume knob (or one to eleven if you are Spinal Tap – see the video below) is a logarithmic scale.
 The power difference between 10 dB and 20 dB is not double, rather it is ten times, but the human ear does not perceive that increase of power.
 Twenty decibels does not “sound” ten times louder than ten decibels.
 It “sounds” about twice as loud in our brain’s interpretation.

 Two laws of physics, collectively called the Weber–Fechner law, quantify this phenomenon of the difference between the actual change in a physical stimulus versus the perceived change.
 Our cell biology responds to proportion, not absolute quantity, and when we translate that into the human expression of mathematics via logarithms.
-Indeed, one way to think of a “natural logarithm” is that it is quantifying the mathematical relationship between a natural rate of increase or growth and time itself.
+Indeed, one way to think of a “natural logarithm” (to the base e) is that it is quantifying the mathematical relationship between a natural rate of growth and time itself.